-The Department of Education and Training is the policy lead on Indigenous higher education.
-The Department of the Prime Minister and Cabinet is responsible for administering programmes that support the Government’s policy objectives in this area.
-For more information about the Government’s programmes to support Indigenous higher education please go to http://www.dpmc.gov.au/indigenous-affairs/about/children-and-schooling-programme
+The Department of Education, Skills and Employment is the policy lead on Indigenous higher education.
+The Department of the Prime Minister and Cabinet is responsible for administering programs that support the Government’s policy objectives in this area.
+For more information about the Government’s programs to support Indigenous higher education please go to the National Indigenous Australias Agency website.

 Aboriginal and Torres Strait Islander Higher Education Advisory Council

 The Government’s Indigenous higher education policy has been informed by advice from the Aboriginal and Torres Strait Islander Higher Education Advisory Council.
 The Council was established in 2012 to provide policy advice to the Australian Government on Indigenous participation in higher education.

 The Council’s final advice was published on 10 December 2015 and includes recommendations to progress priority areas in Indigenous higher education.
 The Council also provided working papers on key areas of work, such as:

 - Increasing the number of Indigenous academics;

 - Outlining whole-of-university approaches to improving outcomes for Indigenous people at university; and

 - Indigenous participation in science, technology, engineering and mathematics disciplines.